Duncan Smith condemns tax credits as 'not fit for purpose'

 "Even for those in genuine need of support, tax credits were not fit for purpose," Mr Duncan Smith said.

-"They were haemorrhaging money while at the same time trapping people in a system where those trying hard to increase the amount of hours they worked weren't necessarily better off."'Disaster in the making'
+"They were haemorrhaging money while at the same time trapping people in a system where those trying hard to increase the amount of hours they worked weren't necessarily better off."

 Mr Duncan Smith is leading an overhaul of the welfare system that will see a number of benefits replaced by a new universal credit that is designed, he says, "to make work pay at each and every hour".